 Manatee Spotting Tips

-It is actually illegal to touch or feed the manatees in Florida so to make sure you are keeping them safe, follow these simple tips:
+It is actually illegal to touch or feed the manatees in Florida so follow these tips to keep them safe:

 • Don’t feed the manatees.